rubenspgcavalcante/webpack-extension-reloader/sample/README.md

 ```
 Change anything inside `plugin-src` and look the page reload it automatically, using the new version of your extension.
 Tip: try to change the content of the console log within the `my-content-script`, and see the page reload and show the new result.
+Tip: try to change the content of the console log within the `popup`, and see the popup reload and show the new result without reloading the entire extension.

 ## Why can't I load plugin-src/ dir?
 The source needs to be parsed and bundled by Webpack, then is outputted on the `dist` directory.
 This means